 - Can be easily doubled for a larger pan

 - Topped with sea salt for a little something extra

 - Still soft and chewy on days 2 and 3 (if they last that long!)

-If you’ve tried my beloved chewy chocolate chip cookies, you are already familiar with how easy this recipe is.
+If you’ve tried my beloved chewy chocolate chip cookies, you’re already familiar with the ease of this recipe.
 We’re using the same cookie recipe, just baking them as bars.
 Here’s what you need: